aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 The implication of this is, that whole formulas can be passed in as arguments, because they are not evaluated before the function's body is executed, but rather during its execution.
 This makes it possible to exploit the technique known as Jensen's Device, from Danish computer scientis Jørn Jensen (1925-2007).

 For instance, if the formula `w*x[i]` is passed in as a parameter to a function that performs a loop over `i` from `0` to `n` and sums the values, the sum of the weighted values of an array can be computed for any arbitrary value of `w`, or, for that matter, any arbitrary expression that is passed into the same parameter.
-In modern languages, a lambda expression such as `x->w*x[i]` could be used to a similar effect.
+In modern languages, a lambda expression such as `\x -> w*x[i]` could be used to a similar effect.

 === ALGOL 68 and Orthogonality

 ALGOL 60 wasn't the last version of the language to come out.
 The year 1968 saw the release of ALGOL 68, which introduced some novelties such as user defined data types.
-It is also known as a famous example of language were the concept of orthogonality is all too visible, and perhaps carried a little too far.
+It is also known as a famous example of language were the concept of orthogonality is all too visible, and perhaps carried a little too far @sebesta2012concepts.

 Orthogonality in the design of programming languages refers to the possibility of combining the constructs of a language in a relatively unconstrained way.
 For example, a language which allows import statements to appear in any part of the code (such as Python) is more orthogonal in this respect than a language that only allows them to appear in one place, typically at the top of a source file.
 If done well, orthogonal design helps keep a language free of "exceptions to the rule", and as such more intuitive to use.